Leopotam/questbook/README.md

 ## Goals
 There is [Ink narrative language](http://www.inklestudios.com/ink/), it works good enough, but its fat / complex and allows to solve one problem in multiple ways.

-This format - attempt to create simple readable format with lightwight runtime / without standalone compiler and ability to save / restore progress.
+This format - attempt to create:
+* Simple readable way to create graph of textual content.
+* Without standalone compiler as requirement.
+* Lightwight processing / runtime without complex requirements.
+* Save / load feature.
+* Not so painful localization feature.

 ## Format description
 All data splitted to logical blocks - pages, first page will be used as entry point.
 Each page contains: